mattermost/docs/source/administration/config-settings.md

 **Show Email Address** (`"ShowEmailAddress": true`)

-"true": Show email address of all users; "false": Hide email address of users from other users in the user interface, including team owners and team administrators.
+`true`: Show email address of all users; `false`: Hide email address of users from other users in the user interface, including team owners and team administrators.
 This is designed for managing teams where users choose to keep their contact information private.

 **Show Full Name** (`"ShowFullName": true`)

-"true": Show full name of all users; “false”: hide full name of users from other users including team owner and team administrators.
+`true`: Show full name of all users; “false”: hide full name of users from other users including team owner and team administrators.

 ### GitLab Settings